Dracula: Plot

 Jonathan Harker, a newly qualified English solicitor, visits Count Dracula at his castle in the Carpathian Mountains to help the Count purchase a house near London.
-Ignoring the Count's warning, Harker wanders the castle at night and encounters three vampire women; Dracula rescues Harker, and gives the women a small child bound inside a bag.
+Ignoring the Count's warning, Harker wanders the castle at night and encounters three vampire women; Dracula intervenes and gives the women a bag containing a kidnapped child.
 Six weeks later, Dracula leaves the castle, abandoning Harker to the women.
-Harker escapes and ends up delirious in a Budapest hospital.
+Harker, having realised Dracula's true nature, escapes and ends up delirious in a Budapest hospital.
 Dracula takes a ship called the Demeter for England with boxes of earth from his castle.
-The captain's log narrates the crew's disappearance until he alone remains, bound to the helm to maintain course.
-An animal resembling a large dog is seen leaping ashore when the ship runs aground at Whitby.
+The captain's log narrates the crew's disappearance, until only he remains.
+When the ship runs aground at Whitby, a large dog is seen leaping ashore and the captain's corpse is found tied to the helm.

 Lucy Westenra's letter to her best friend, Harker's fiancée Mina Murray, describes her marriage proposals from Dr John Seward, Quincey Morris, and Arthur Holmwood.
 Lucy accepts Holmwood's, but all remain friends.
 Mina joins Lucy on holiday in Whitby.
-Lucy begins to sleepwalk.
-After Dracula's ship lands in Whitby, he begins to stalk Lucy.
+Lucy begins to sleepwalk, unaware that the Count is influencing her mind.
 Mina receives a letter about her missing fiancé's illness and goes to Budapest to nurse him.
-Lucy becomes very ill; Seward's old teacher—Professor Abraham Van Helsing—determines the nature of her condition, but he refuses to disclose it, instead diagnosing it as acute blood-loss.
-Van Helsing places garlic flowers around her room and makes her a necklace of them.
-Lucy's mother removes the garlic flowers, not knowing they repel vampires.
-While Seward and Van Helsing are absent, Lucy and her mother are terrified by a wolf and her mother dies of a heart attack; Lucy dies shortly thereafter.
+Lucy becomes very ill; Seward's old teacher — Professor Abraham Van Helsing — determines the nature of her condition, but he refuses to disclose it, instead diagnosing it as acute blood-loss.

+Lucy is given fresh blood and placed in a room filled with garlic flowers.
+Unaware that vampires cannot tolerate garlic, her mother removes the flowers.
+While Seward and Van Helsing are absent, Lucy and her mother are confronted by a wolf, causing her mother to die of a heart attack.
+Lucy dies shortly thereafter.
 After her burial, newspapers report children being stalked in the night by a "bloofer lady" (beautiful lady), and Van Helsing deduces it is Lucy.
 Seward, Morris, Holmwood, and Van Helsing go to her tomb and see that she is a vampire.
 They stake her heart, behead her, and fill her mouth with garlic.
-Jonathan Harker and his new bride Mina return and join the campaign against Dracula.
+Harker and his new bride Mina return and join the campaign against Dracula.